Henry B. Mattingly: 1862

 Although Perryville was a strategic victory for the Union, Buell was subsequently relieved, and MGEN William S. Rosecrans was appointed to command the Army of Ohio and the Department of the Cumberland.
 He subsequently renamed his forces the Army of the Cumberland.
 The 10th remained in Gallatin into January 1863.
 On December 7, 1862, the brigade marched fifteen miles east to Hartsville, in response to Morgan's attack.
 Mattingly's unit reached the battlefield in time to observe the last of Morgan's troops, but too late to rescue the captured garrison.
 They arrived in time to save much property, including several hundred guns and a large amount of cartridges.
-These arms were unissued Springfield Model 1861 rifled muskets.
+These arms were un-issued Springfield Model 1861 rifled muskets.
 Since the 10th had "arms which were, in many respects defective, and in some respects entirely useless", Mattingly and his comrades turned their weapons in to the supply officers and replace them with the new .58 caliber Springfields which extended their firepower to several hundred yards.

 While the Army of the Cumberland was embarking on the Stones River Campaign, Mattingly's regiment was sent north two weeks later into Kentucky to chase down Morgan who had raided deep into Kentucky.
 Mattingly and his comrade's rode the railroad from Gallatin to near Munfordville, from where they force-marched through Elizabethtown in time to catch Morgan's force on the Rolling Fork, December 29 near Lebanon Junction.
 This area was home to many of Mattingly's comrades.
 Despite being slightly outnumbered by Morgan's force, Mattingly's brigade was concentrated and Harlan effectively used it to surprise Morgan's scattered cavalry and drive them off.